sappho/docker-build-tarsnap/readme.md

         --env IMAGE_PREFIX=any-label \
         myname/tarsnap-private /opt/backup.sh /path/to/data

-This will create a backup named like this: <code>any-label-2016-02-21-13-41-54</code>.
-The name is made up of your <code>IMAGE_PREFIX</code> and a timestamp.
-The data in your container named <code>other_container</code> at <code>/path/to/data</code> will be backed up.
+This will create a backup named like this: `any-label-2016-02-21-13-41-54`.
+The name is made up of your `IMAGE_PREFIX` and a timestamp.
+The data in your container named `other_container` at `/path/to/data` will be backed up.
 You can specify multiple space-seperated paths.

 To backup a path on the machine running Docker Daemon use something like this: